Part I: Sinning Originally

-The modern period is steeped in nostalgia for pagan naturalism.
-From the celebration of the Greek and Roman worldview that you see in so much of the great paintings of the baroque era through Rousseau and Nietzsche and Freud, there was a longing to escape the body-hating constraints and the accompanying guilts of Christian civilization.
+So the Enlightenment celebrates the Greek and Roman worldview.
+It's in the great paintings of the Baroque era through writings of Rousseau and later Nietzsche and Freud.
+The Enlightenment impulse was largely driven by a longing to escape the constraints and the accompanying guilt of the Jewish-Christian part of the Western heritage.
 In the pagan view, the Christian idea of original sin was associated with the fallen body and with sinful sexual passions.
 And moderns have felt a deep antipathy to the idea, which they see as the root of all repression.
 Pagan naturalism sought to celebrate the pre-Christian way of being human, and to return to a less alienated, more earthy, sensual, spontaneous, full-bodied way of being in the world.

 For the pagan naturalist, the world is what it is—beautiful and cruel.
 We humans are animals who, for whatever reason, have developed brains that have allowed us to adapt to and to control our environment in ways that surpass any other of the planet’s species.
 It's that simple, and we’re nothing more exalted than that.
 Any attempt to make more of who we are and why we're here is fanciful at best and dangerous when it results in the naive idealism about which I wrote earlier this week.
 And any attempt to see ourselves as more leads to alienation, to false consciousness, to a refusal to accept our human condition for what it is.
 It takes courage to be human, and Christianity is the ideology of frightened slaves.
-That was Nietzsche’s take on Christianity, and he’s in large part quite right.
+That was Nietzsche’s take on Christianity, and he is in large part quite right.
 In my view, any attempt to present a postmodern Christian narrative has to go through Nietzsche.
 His is a flame that burns away everything that is not diamond hard.
 But I’ll come back to that later.

 The second competing narrative lies in the related concepts of maya and the chain of incarnations found in both Hindu and Buddhist thinking.
 It is a given that we live in a world of illusion.
 It is a prison of ignorance from which we must be liberated, and even death offers no liberation because we reincarnate continuously until we finally break free.
 Liberation is achieved through one’s own effort with the aid of a teacher who has already found a way out, and the whole point is to get out, to get off the earth whose beauties are distractions and whose cruelties are incentives to leave once and for all and to merge with the godhead, the non-material, really real which contrasts with the shadow-world phantasmagoria we call our life on the earth.